jacksonmagas/Othello/README.md

    Up, Down, Left and Right Arrow keys will allow user to move selected cell on the game board.<br/>
    P for Pass-Turn, R for Restart and Q for Quit will allow user to make actions on the game board.<br/>
 7. Above Strategies are tested through test class.
+8. Created mock for the model that records all method calls and their arguments in a transcript including method calls in copies of the model.
+This allows strategies to be tested by seeing which of the legal moves they check.